florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

     ) <wit-definition-example>
 ]

+Another related challenge are common functionalities of the operating system used by almost all programming languages such as file systems, networking or random number generation.
+Most standard libraries rely on these functions to provide abstractions, e.g. over reading data from a file.
+An interface for these common APIs must be defined, that is language-agnostic, independent of compilers and compatible across all host platforms, on which the Wasm runtime will eventually execute the Wasm code.
+A solution generally accepted by compilers and standard libraries is the WebAssembly System Interface (WASI) presented in @wasi.
+It also relies on the WebAssembly Component Model for language-agnostic interface definitions.

+// #todo[
+//     Another problem is the transferral of large binary data objects.
+//     Wasm function only accept Wasm's basic types.
+//     Hosts are able to write into arbitrary linear memory, however the Wasm module's allocator does not know this, which can result in data loss if data get's allocated again and overwritten.

+//     Current approach also used by Component Model: Modules expose allocator functions such as `malloc` and `free`, which the host can call, write data into the allocated buffer, and then pass the index to that linear memory location to the Wasm instance as an argument.

+//     A better solution in the future could be the Multiple Memory proposal.
+//     It allows Wasm modules to use multiple different linear memories.
+//     Then a Wasm module could import a linear memory owned and managed by the host, which could be used for passing arguments.
+//     This no longer requires interactions between the host and Wasm module prior to the actual function invocations.
+// ]

+=== WebAssembly Component Model <component-model>
+// References: Design documents for component model (no spec yet)

 // Problem
 One of the main problems with Wasm is accomplishing a common interface between a Wasm module and the host or between multiple Wasm modules, each with their own specific memory layouts and data representations (see @wasm-challenges).